 - Dress: Volunteers do not need to wear period apparel.
 Volunteers should dress for the weather, and wear their MetroParks name badge and t-shirt.

 Look for Additional Details about this opportunity at the bottom of this listing!
-See the Skilled Trades Volunteer Position Description for more information.
+See the Skilled Trades Volunteer Position for more information on skilled trade opportunities with us.

 Visit the Historic Interpreter page in our Training Library to see what training is required to become part of the Historic Interpreter volunteers.